Pumice: Use in volcanology

+Finally, at the smallest scale, melt inclusions trapped within growing crystals in the melt and preserved in the erupted pumice product serve as time capsules of magmatic conditions prior to and during eruption.
+These inclusions may contain a variety of materials ranging from silicate melt, volatiles such as H2O and CO2, and less frequently, sulfides and/or halogens, preserving information about the pre-eruptive volatile budget and redox state of the magma chamber.
+Analysis of the shapes of melt inclusions—namely, the degree to which originally bubble-shaped melt inclusions have become faceted over time—can be used as an additional chronometer and indication of magma residence time and repose of the volcanic system.
+Through detailed analysis of melt inclusion chemistry and volatile contents, volcanologists can reconstruct the conditions of a volcanic system in the subsurface prior to eruption, providing information about the eruptive process that not only increases understanding of volcanic eruptions as a subject of scientific study, but also helps scientists and policymakers in the area of planning for volcanic hazards.
+As such, pumice is not merely a product of explosive volcanism, but a vital archive of eruptive processes and magmatic evolution.

+Other uses

-Pumice is a very lightweight, porous and abrasive material and it has been used for centuries in the construction and beauty industry as well as in early medicine.
+Pumice is a very lightweight, porous and abrasive material and it has been used for centuries in the construction and beauty industries as well as in early medicine.
 It is also used as an abrasive, especially in polishes, pencil erasers, and the production of stone-washed jeans.
 Pumice was also used in the early book-making industry to prepare parchment paper and leather bindings.
 There is high demand for pumice, particularly for water filtration, chemical spill containment, cement manufacturing, horticulture and increasingly for the pet industry.
 The mining of pumice in environmentally sensitive areas has been under more scrutiny after such an operation was stopped in the U.S. state of Oregon, at Rock Mesa in the southern part of the Three Sisters Wilderness.

 Early medicine

 Pumice has been used in the medicinal industry for more than 2000 years.
 Ancient Chinese medicine used ground pumice along with ground mica and fossilized bones added to teas to calm the spirit.
 This tea was used to treat dizziness, nausea, insomnia, and anxiety disorders.
-Ingestion of these pulverized rocks was able to soften nodules and was later used with other herbal ingredients to treat gallbladder cancer and urinary difficulties.
-In western medicine, beginning in the early 18th century, pumice was ground into a sugar consistency and with other ingredients was used to treat ulcers mostly on the skin and cornea.
-Concoctions such as these were also used to help wounds scar in a healthier manner.
+Ingestion of these pulverized rocks was believed to be able to soften nodules and was later used with other herbal ingredients to treat gallbladder cancer and urinary difficulties.
+In Western medicine, beginning in the early 18th century, pumice ground into a sugar consistency mixed with other ingredients was used to attempt to treat ulcers mostly on the skin and cornea.
+Concoctions such as these were also used to help wounds scar in a supposedly healthier manner.
 In approximately 1680 it was noted by an English naturalist that pumice powder was used to promote sneezing.